RobotPajamas/Stetho-Couchbase/README.md

 # Stetho-Couchbase

-Stetho-Couchbase is a plugin for Stetho to enable visualizing and debugging Android Couchbase databases in Chrome
+Stetho-Couchbase is a plugin for Stetho to enable visualizing and debugging Android Couchbase databases in Chrome.
+More details can be found here: http://www.sureshjoshi.com/mobile/visualizing-couchbase-chrome-stetho/

 ## Usage